Find a penny, pick it up. Have you ever heard that rhyme? Do you know that five or six versions of that poem exist?

 Pennies in Shoes & Purses

-My grandmother believed purses and wallets should never be gifted without a single penny inside.
-It’s an old superstition that had been passed down by her own grandmother.
+My grandmother never gifted a purse or wallet without a single penny inside.
+It’s an old superstition that had been passed down by her grandmother.
 A penny is placed inside the pocket to ensure future wealth.

 Some brides also place pennies inside of their shoes.
 The saying goes: “Something old, something new, something borrowed, something blue and a penny in your shoe.”